britive/terraform-provider-britive/docs/resources/profile_policy.md

 * `members` - (Optional) Set of members under this policy.
 This is a JSON formatted string.
 Includes the usernames of `serviceIdentities`, `tags` and `users`

 * `condition` - (Optional) Set of conditions applied to this policy.
 This is a JSON formatted string.
 Includes the username for `tags` and `userIds` under `approvers`.
-The `approval` block also includes the `notificationMedium` and `timeToApprove` in minutes, `validFor` can be provided in days or minutes, depending on `isValidForInDays` boolean value being set to true or false respectively.
+The `approval` block also includes the `notificationMedium` as a list of strings.
+The `timeToApprove` is provided in minutes, `validFor` can be provided in days or minutes, depending on `isValidForInDays` boolean value being set to true or false respectively.
 The condition based on `ipAddress` should be specified as comma separated IP addresses in CIDR or dotted decimal format.
 The `timeOfAccess` can be scheduled based on date, days, both or `null`.
 The `dateSchedule` should contain the `fromDate`, `toDate` in format of "YYYY-MM-DD HH:MM:SS" and `timezone` as a string from https://en.wikipedia.org/wiki/List_of_tz_database_time_zones.
 If `dateSchedule` is not required, it has to be set to `null`.
 The `daysSchedule` should contain the `fromTime`, `toTime` in format of "HH:MM:SS", `timezone` as a string from https://en.wikipedia.org/wiki/List_of_tz_database_time_zones and `days` as a list of strings.
 If `daysSchedule` is not required, it has to be set to `null`

 * `access_type` - (Optional) Type of access the policy provides.
 This can have two values "Allow"/"Deny".
 Defaults to "Allow".